The Queen given 'all clear' to fly to Sandringham to continue resting

 At the time, Buckingham Palace did not specify why the Queen has been hospitalised.

-Fears for the Queen’s health were sparked when she needed a walking aid during an official engagement with Princess Anne.
+Fears for the Queen’s health were sparked when she needed a walking stick during an official engagement with Princess Anne.

 The Queen is committed to hosting Christmas this year for her family but let’s hope she follows doctors’ orders and rests as much as possible before the big day.